rejeep/html-script-src.el/README.markdown

 For more information, see comments in `html-script-src.el`.

 ## Contribution
 Contribution is much welcome!
-HTML script src is tested using [Ecukes](http://ecukes.info).
-When Adding New Features, please write tests for them!
+Html script src is tested using [Ecukes](http://ecukes.info).
+When adding new features, please write tests for them!

-To fetch Ecukes:
+Install [carton](https://github.com/rejeep/carton) if you haven't already, then:

     $ cd /path/to/html-script-src
-    $ git submodule init
-    $ git submodule update
+    $ carton

-Run the tests with:
+Run all tests with:

-    $ ./util/ecukes/ecukes features
+    $ make